The NWSAS Consultation Mechanism holds a regional training workshop on Deep Aquifer Modeling, January 25-27, 2023, Tunis

 >Read more

-The Sahara and Sahel Observatory is taking part in the 28th Session of the UN Climate
+The Sahara and Sahel Observatory will be present in the 16th Session of the…

 >Read more